 He rolled his eyes and continued to walk.
 “You’re hopeless.”

 “When all else fails, use sexual innuendo,” she said lightly, joining him.
-“It always brings the focus back where it belongs.
+“It always brings the focus back to where it belongs.
 On me.”

 “Hopeless,” he said again.
 “But, I doubt we have time for me to chastise you again.
 We’ve arrived.”

 Indeed, Hopefinder’s palace was before them.
-Lavender and silver in color, it had a pavilion out front set with table settings and food.
+Lavender and silver, it had a pavilion out front set with table settings and food.
 Blushweaver and Lightsong had, of course, arranged for the meeting ahead of time.

-Hopefinder the Just, god of innocence and beauty, rose as they approached.
-He looked to be about twelve years old.
-By age, he was the youngest of the Gods in the court.
+Hopefinder the Just, god of innocence and beauty, stood up as they approached.
+He looked to be about thirteen years old.
+By physical age, he was the youngest of the Gods in the court.
 However, they weren’t supposed to acknowledge such things.
-After all, he’d Returned when his body had been five, which put him--in God years--as being Lightsong’s senior by several years.
+After all, he’d Returned when his body had been two, which put him--in God years--as being Lightsong’s senior by several years.

-“Lightsong, Blushweaver,” he said, rising stiff and formal.
+“Lightsong, Blushweaver,” he said, stiff and formal.
 “Welcome.”

 “Thank you, dear,” Blushweaver said, smiling at him.